Figuring Out Gas & Galaxies In Enzo (FOGGIE). XIII. On the Observability of Extended HI Disks and Warps: The effects of filtering out diffuse components

 Fig.~\ref{fig:interferometric_scatterplot} shows 2-D histograms of the column density versus velocity dispersion of each pixel in the smoothed and filtered images for the three \LessActive\ halos in our sample (Tempest, Maelstrom, and Blizzard) for the MHONGOOSE-LR survey parameters.
-The histograms for the smoothed datacubes show two peaks at high and low column densities.
-The low-column-density peak is not seen in observations, despite being present in other simulations \citep{marasco25:mhongoose-sim-comp}.
-The histograms for the filtered data cubes show a much-reduced peak, implying that this gas may not be detected in interferometric studies.
+The histograms for the smoothed datacubes show two peaks at high and low column densities to facilitate direct comparisons with MHONGOOSE survey results \citep{deBlok24-Mhongoose}.
+The low-column-density peak ($\sim5\times 10^{18}\,\rm{cm}^{-2}$) is not seen in observations of galaxies in this mass range, despite being present in other simulations \citep{marasco25:mhongoose-sim-comp,lin2025-FeastsCompWithSimulations}.
+The histograms for the filtered datacubes show a reduced peak, implying that this gas may not be seen in purely interferometric studies.
+At this resolution and distance, there is a population of high column density gas at high projected dispersion ($\sim$ 100 km/s), which is not seen in observations.
+This reduces the concentration of the high column density peak and is likely a result of the overconcentrated star formation \citep{wright24}.

 Fig.~\ref{fig:interferometric_scatterplot2} shows the same 2-D histograms for the \MoreActive\ systems, which show relatively lower column density, low velocity dispersion gas in both cases.
 The overall filtering effect of reducing this peak is the same, although the low column density peak is still dominant.
 The diffuse gas in these systems, despite having relatively little mass compared to the central disks, occupies large volumes and is, therefore, represented by a large number of cells in the simulation and spaxels in the resulting \HI\ datacubes.
 This causes the low column density peak to remain dominant over the higher column density peak.
-The removal of satellites has little to no effect on these plots.
+The removal of satellites had little effect on these plots.

+This implies that the \MoreActive\ systems have an overabundance of this low column density \HI\ compared with the observed galaxies in the MHONGOOSE survey.
+Given that these systems host a relatively large number of satellites compared with the \LessActive\ systems, this could be in part a selection effect or point to an underlying issue with the \HI\ distribution in the simulation.
+We note that, unlike other simulation comparisons \cite[e.g.][]{marasco25:mhongoose-sim-comp,lin2025-FeastsCompWithSimulations}, the FOGGIE simulations devote more computational power to resolving the CGM, where most of this discrepancy lies.
+Explicit treatment of radiation transfer may, in part, alleviate this tension \cite[e.g.][]{lucchini26}.